 HARQ FB based resource pool selection – the UE selects the resource pool based on whether there is an SLRB with HARQ FB enabled and whether the resource pools have PSFCH resources;

 Resource pool selection is up to UE implementation – no standardization efforts, simplest way.

+No pool selection is done in RRC.
+MAC layer conducts TX pool selection (how to specify a rule or left to UE implementation can be discussed in MAC spec later).